futpix/caravans-in-australia/content/review/50-Avan-685-Lincoln.md

   ogtitle: "Should I buy 685 Lincoln by Avan?"
   ogdescription: "The Avan 685 Lincoln is classed as Unknown Type, and sleeps 2 people.
 It is Made Overseas and comes in at 23 ft.
 It generally has Separate shower & toilet."
 categories: ["Avan"]
-tags: ["Sleeps 2", "23 ft", "Unknown Type", "Separate shower & toilet", "Full height", "Price Unknown"]
+tags: ["Sleeps 2", "23 ft", "Unknown Type", "Separate shower & toilet", "Full height", "Price Unknown", "Made Overseas"]
 totalLength: "8.57"
 bodyLength: "7.1"
 totalHeight: "2.69"